 The following subsections describe the attributes that are associated with Managed Objects.
+Attributes that an object MAY have multiple instances of are referred to as multi-instance attributes.
+Similarly, attributes which an object MAY only have at most one instance of are referred to as single-instance attributes.
 These attributes are able to be obtained by a client from the server using the Get Attribute operation.
 Some attributes are able to be set by the Add Attribute operation or updated by the Modify Attribute operation, and some are able to be deleted by the Delete Attribute operation if they no longer apply to the Managed Object.
+Read-only attributes are attributes that SHALL NOT be modified by either server or client, and that SHALL NOT be deleted by a client.